adin11/ML-Project-Health-Insurance-Premium-Predictor/README.md

 - Trained Linear, Ridge, and XGBoost regressors.
 - XGBoost selected for best R² performance (0.98).

+### Model Segmentation
+-- Showed Significant error margin (16%) for younger age groups.
+-- Trained another model consisting of age groups less than 25.

-### 🛠️ Model Tuning & Segmentation
+### 🛠️ Model Tuning
 - Used RandomizedSearchCV for hyperparameter optimization.
-- Built two models: one for ≤25, one for >25 age group.

 ---

 ## 📈 Evaluation Metrics
 - **R² Score (XGBoost):** 0.98
-- **Error Margin:** Minimized after age-wise segmentation
+- **Error Margin:** Minimized after age-wise segmentation.
-- **Feature Impact:** Income, risk_score, and genetical_risk were most influential
+- **Feature Impact:** Income, risk_score, and genetical_risk were most influential features.
-- **Model Strategy:** Balanced simplicity with high accuracy for real-world usability
+- **Model Strategy:** For Real Time Predictions, If the selected age is over 25, it uses one model to show results.
+If it's above 25 it uses a different model.

 ---

-## 📌 Key Findings:
+## 📌 Top Conclusions:
 - Premiums are strongly influenced by medical history and income level.
 - Segmented model approach significantly improved younger user predictions.
-- Added domain-specific features resulted in more robust generalization.
+- Adding domain-specific features resulted in a more generalized model.

 ---
 > 🚀 **Final solution: A dual-model XGBoost system optimized for different age groups, served through an interactive and responsive Streamlit app.**